 Everett still has remaining taxing authority and could go to voters with a ballot measure to increase the local sales tax by 0.3%, which would more than solve the financial problem.
 A back-of-the-napkin estimate shows an additional $10 million in revenue for just the first year, or a 40% increase in overall funding since about 80% of revenues alone come from the sales tax.
 Other revenue options that could be considered include:

-- A Transportation Benefit District to impose vehicle licensing fees funding exclusively or laregely transit investments;
+- Expanding the Transportation Benefit District to impose vehicle licensing fees funding exclusively or largely transit investments;

 - Transportation impact fees for capital transit improvement projects in city rights-of-way;